 Breastfeeding Diet: The Basics

-The breastfeeding diet is similar to the diet prescribed for pregnancy.
-High-calorie and high-nutrition are the most important factors.
-The calorie intake should be approximately 500 calories above pre-pregnancy levels.
-Many of these calories should come from protein sources (approximately 1 gram for every pound of mother’s body weight), and mothers should continue taking pre-natal vitamins.
+The breastfeeding diet is similar to the diet recommended for pregnancy; calorie and nutrient dense are the most important factors.
+Caloric intake should continue approximately 500 calories daily above pre-pregnancy levels.
+These calories should come from healthful, whole foods such as fresh produce, whole grains, plant-based fats and unprocessed protein sources.

 Foods to Avoid